When an employee dies

 - The Payroll Section immediately sends information to the Norwegian Public Service Pension Fund (spk.no), which manages the scheme of benefits in the event of death.
 See also section 7.3.23 on the benefits of death (lovdata.no) (Norwegian).
 Dependants should be advised that they may be entitled to a dependent's pension from the Norwegian Public Service Pension Fund (spk.no).

-- The personnel officer fills out the resignation form and sends it to Payroll Section.
+- The personnel officer or manager fills out the resignation form.
+The form is sent to Payroll Section, see personel routine (Norwegian).
 The Payroll Section pays holiday pay and other benefits the deceased was entitled to.
 Salary is paid up to and including the month the employee dies, cf. section 9 (7) of the General Agreement for Civil Servants (lovdata.no) (Norwegian).

 - The Payroll Section provides an overview of payments to the deceased's estate and sends this overview to the personnel officer.
 The personnel officer sends information concerning the final settlement to the estate, see personnel routine (Norwegian).